We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 Left untreated, hyperthyroidism can lead to potentially serious complications, such as an arrhythmia, which is a rapid or irregular heartbeat, and congestive heart failure.
 It’s important that you receive a diagnosis as soon as possible.

-Antibodies are proteins that help identify and destroy foreign substances in the body, such as bacteria and viruses.
+Antibodies are proteins that normally help identify and destroy foreign substances in the body, such as bacteria and viruses.
 However, they can also cause disease if they mistakenly attack organs, as they do in Graves’ disease.
 These antibodies, called thyroid-stimulating immunoglobulins, cause the thyroid gland to make too much thyroid hormone.

 People with Graves’ disease experience many of the same symptoms as those who have hyperthyroidism due to other causes.
 Some symptoms, however, are unique to Graves’ disease.
+Unlike other causes of hyperthyroidism, in Graves’ disease the thyroid is generally enlarged, known as a goiter, and is more vascular.

 Sometimes people who have this condition experience reddening or thickening of the skin on the shins or tops of feet, due to the swelling of connective tissue that is also caused by the antibodies’ attack.